Bacolod

-It is notable for its MassKara Festival held during the third week of October and is known for being a relatively friendly city, as it bears the nickname "The City of Smiles".
-The city is also famous for its local delicacies piaya, cansi, and chicken inasal.
+It is notable for its MassKara Festival held during the third week of October and is known for bearing the nickname "The City of Smiles".
+The city is also famous for its local delicacies piaya, cansi, napoleones, and chicken inasal.

 Etymology

 Bacólod (Bacolod), is derived from bakólod (Old Spelling: bacólod), the Old Hiligaynon (Old Ilonggo) (Old Spelling: Ylongo and Ilongo) word for a "hill, turtle, mound, rise, hillock, down, any small eminence or elevation", since the resettlement was founded on a stony, hilly area, now the barangay of Granada.
 It was officially called Ciudad de Bacólod (City of Bacolod) when Municipalidad de Bacólod (Municipality of Bacolod) was converted into a city in 1938.